Skip to main content

 Procedures

-Medical Interim Restriction
+Interim Medical Restriction (IMR)

 Voluntary Medical Withdrawal

-Students are encouraged to request a voluntary medical withdrawal when they believe their physical or mental health problems are preventing successful engagement in, and completion of, academic course work; when safety is in question; or when the demands of university life are interfering with the ability to recover from, or adjust to a significant physical or mental health challenge.
+• or when the demands of university life are interfering with the ability to recover from, or adjust to, a significant physical or mental health challenge.

-Students interested in pursuing a voluntary medical withdrawal may wish to discuss this option with providers at the Health Center or the Counseling Center, or they may independently initiate the process through OneStop.
 After the voluntary withdrawal is approved, the person is no longer considered a student and must immediately leave campus and, if applicable, officially check out of on-campus housing.

 Involuntary Medical Withdrawal

 In rare circumstances, the SCT may determine that a student must be involuntarily medically withdrawn.
-Those who are medically withdrawn for any health reason are not allowed to participate in any University activities, attend classes, reside in or visit on-campus student housing, and may not be on campus except to attend a meeting or hearing related to his/her case.
+Those who are involuntarily medically withdrawn for any health reason are not allowed to participate in any University activities, attend classes, reside in or visit on-campus student housing, and may not be on campus except to attend a meeting or hearing related to the case.
 Examples of situations that might result in an involuntary medical withdrawal include the following:

-• A known condition has deteriorated (e.g., a student with an eating disorder), rendering the student to be in possible imminent danger and/or incapable of functioning as a student.
+• a known condition has deteriorated (e.g., a student with an eating disorder), rendering the student to be in possible imminent danger and/or incapable of functioning as a student.

 Clearance Procedures

-• The SCT reserves the right to require the student to comply with a treatment plan recommended by the outside and/or Pepperdine healthcare/mental health professional as a condition of returning to, or remaining in, the campus community.
-Review and monitoring of the student's required treatment plan may be assigned to a University designee assigned by the SCT.
+There may be occasions in which an additional, approved evaluation is required.
+In such cases, the University may assist with the costs of this assessment.
+The University reserves the right to require students to comply with a treatment plan recommended by the outside and/or Pepperdine healthcare/mental health professional as a condition of returning to, or remaining in, the campus community.
+Review and monitoring of students’ required treatment plan may be assigned to a University designee assigned by the SCT.
 Failure to comply with requirements may result in the University issuing an involuntary medical withdrawal.

 Additional Considerations